About this Page

 Domestic House Spider

 In Utah, hobos are frequently found indoors from August through October.
 This inward migration is driven by their mating season.
 Males are searching for females at this time and are following chemical scents (pheromones) given off by female hobo spiders.
 For this reason, it is probably a bad idea to use hobo pheromone baited traps during mating season because they can attract more spiders into the home.
-Houses with old windows/screens, no weather stripping around exterior doors, foundation cracks, etc., are at greater risk for hobo invasion.
+Houses with old or broken door sweeps, windows/screens, no weather stripping around exterior doors, foundation cracks, etc., are at greater risk for hobo invasion.
 Fix these structural issues and the number of hobos capable of coming into the home will decrease.
 You can use non-pheromone baited sticky traps to monitor areas where you suspect hobos might be entering.
 After mating, the males will die.
 Females will move outside to deposit their egg sacs and will also die.
 Juveniles may be found in the home throughout the remainder of the year, but are infrequent.

 Almost every home in northern UT likely has at least one hobo spider at some point during the year.
 They are difficult to spot, however, because they are active at night.
-Because hobos aren’t great climbers people often find them in the basement or in a porcelain tub in the morning.
+Because hobos aren’t great climbers people often find them in the basement or in a porcelain tub/sink in the morning.

 To control spiders it is necessary to understand why and how they enter the home and use that knowledge against them.
 Below are the major reasons spiders enter the home: